LoyolaChicagoBooks/introcs-csharp/rst/ifpitfalls.rst

-If you do not consistently put the substatements for the true and false choices inside braces, you can run into problems from the fact that the else part of an if statement is optional.
+If you do not consistently put the substatements for the true and false choices inside braces, you can run into problems from the fact that the else part of an if statement is *optional*.
 Even if you use braces consistently, you may well need to read code that does not place braces around single statements.
 If C# understood indentation as